-- In a medium bowl, stir together the flour and baking powder and set aside.
+- In a medium bowl, stir together the flour, baking powder and salt, and set aside.

 - In the bowl of an electric mixer, using the paddle attachment, cream together the butter and sugar until light and fluffy.
 This should take 2-3 minutes.